Find answers to frequently asked questions about the Peabody Institute admissions process.

 Can I transfer credits to Peabody?

-Transfer credits are accepted in liberal arts subjects.
+Transfer credits are accepted in liberal arts subjects and evaluated by our Office of Academic Affairs if you choose to enroll.
+We cannot guarantee that we will accept transfer credits.
 We do not accept transfer credits for Music Theory.
-Placement for Music Theory classes is held during audition week and orientation through the Admissions Office.
+Placement for Music Theory classes is proctored over the summer prior to the start of classes.

 Back to Top